jdefrance7/SeniorDesignProject/AST-CAN485/Arduino/README.md

 ### Power Test

-Tests the power draw of up to four different power lines using the [Adafruit_INA219](https://www.adafruit.com/product/904).
+Records the power draw of up to four different power lines with the [Adafruit_INA219](https://www.adafruit.com/product/904).

 Used during prototyping to measure the power draw of the system.